bawkee/SqlBinder/README.md

 What's this *optional* sub-query?
 Well, since our `OD.OrderID IN` condition is enclosed within `{ }` braces it means that it won't be used if it's *not needed* - in other words, if it's not needed then output SQL won't contain it along with its sub-query `SELECT OrderID FROM Orders ...`.
 Again, the whole part enclosed in `{ }` would be removed if its conditions aren't used, specifically if none of the `:shippingDates`, `:orderDates` or `:shippingCountries` are used.
 The `:categoryIds` condition is separate from this and belongs to the parent query, SqlBinder will connect it with the above condition automatically (*if* it's used) with an `AND` operand.

+This way, SqlBinder ensures SQL scripts are decoupled from your code, improving maintainability.

-The next script  uses different aliases and would work just the same:
+The next template script uses different aliases and would work just the same:

 ```SQL
 SELECT